-Melanie Rigney is the author of several books of interest to Catholic women.
-The most recent is Radical Saints: 21 Women for the 21st Century (June 2020, Franciscan Media).
-Her other works inlcude Woman of Worth: Prayers and Reflections for Women Inspired by the Book of Proverbs (June 2019, Twenty-Third Publications); Blessed Are You: Inspiration from Our Sisters in Faith (July 2015; Franciscan Media); and Sisterhood of Saints: Daily Guidance and Inspiration (July 2013; Franciscan Media).
+Melanie Rigney is writes and speaks about saints... and women's spirituality.
+Her other books include Radical Saintss: 21 Women for the 21st Century (June 2020, Franciscan Media).
+Woman of Worth: Prayers and Reflections for Women Inspired by the Book of Proverbs (June 2019, Twenty-Third Publications); Blessed Are You: Inspiration from Our Sisters in Faith (July 2015; Franciscan Media); and Sisterhood of Saints: Daily Guidance and Inspiration (July 2013; Franciscan Media) and the companion Brotherhood of Saints (October 2020, Franciscan Media).
 Blessed Are You was the Summer 2016 online book club selection for Wine in the New Evangelization, a national group for Catholic women.
 Melanie also is a frequent conference and meeting speaker.
 She is also the owner of Future with Hope Women LLC, which offers events for Catholic women over 40.

 Melanie is a regular contributor to Living Faith, the Catholic devotional; Catholic Mom; and Women in the New Evangelization.She also has written for Viva Mercy, Catholic Update, Catholics for Family Peace, and numerous other sites and organizations.